croquet/microverse/staging/docs/Development.md

 Once you figure this out, you can put a breakpoint in the offending method and step execute.

+A Croquet Microverse session may lock up when Three.js crashes with NaN or Infinity or some other values that are created by the program, you create an infinite loop in JavaScript, or any other reasons that is hard to guard against.
+But don't worry.
+Your work is typically saved on the disk, and you can just re-launch a fresh session.
+It is useful to time to time to update your start `.js` file so that next session has all things you want.

 ## The Property Sheet

 You can bring up the Property Sheet for a card by holding down the control key and clicking on a card.